 The master fuel all athletes need to be more concerned about is carbohydrates.
 When it comes to endurance performance, an athlete can get plenty of those whether he/she eats meat or not.
 A diet rich in carbohydrates increases endurance performance because of the extra store of carbohydrates in the muscles and liver, called glycogen.

 Fat is an essential nutrient and fuel for athletes.
 The ACSM says to aim to obtain 20-25% of total calories from fat, adding that this range is appropriate for vegetarian and vegan athletes, as well as omnivores.
-A vegetarian athlete’s diet should rely on foods that are high in mono and polyunsaturated fats, such as nuts and nut butters, seeds, tahini, olives, avocados, and plant oils, such as coconut oil.
+A vegetarian athlete’s diet should rely on foods that are high in mono and polyunsaturated fats, such as flax seeds (flax meal),chia seeds, nuts and nut butters, seeds, tahini, olives, and avocados.
 The amount should be limited, but consuming too little fat can impair performance and health while consuming too much fat can result in excessive weight gain that can impair performance.

 Most sports medicine professionals agree that unless an individual has a nutrient deficiency, supplementation may not improve athletic performance.
 Supplements are not generally necessary for plant-based athletes, with the possible exception that they may be deficient in vitamin B12.
 As it turns out, omnivores may be just as susceptible to B12 deficiencies as vegans as a result of inadequate absorption rather than a lack of consumption.
 It is still important to make sure to include some of it in the diet.
-There are several vegetarian foods such as wild fish and hemp milk that will supply the body with B12 and plant-based options may include brewers yeast, tofu, tempeh, seaweed, and miso, or fortified vegan products.
+There are several fortified foods such as soy or hemp milk that will supply the body with B12 and plant-based options may include tofu, seaweed, and miso.

 (Top Image credit: curaphotography / 123RF Stock Photo)